Friday, May 14, 2010

 Shawn Phillips has had a John Stewart-type of career, with a singular success with the title role on Broadway in Jesus Christ, Superstar and more than twenty folk albums that have a devoted but small following.
 He's a powerful performer, still with us at age 67:

-The most recent version I found is by a mid-twenties ensemble that I featured in the "Darlin' Corey" post, Red Molly:
+The most recent version I found is by a younger ensemble that I featured in the "Darlin' Corey" post, Red Molly:

 This is from a few days ago at Merlefest, one of the biggest remaining folk festivals in the US.
 I love the ladies' vocal and instrumental blends here.